IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 sidebar_position: 08
 ---

-# UID2 SDK for C# / .NET (Server-Side) Reference Guide
+# UID2 SDK for C# / .NET Reference Guide

-You can use UID2 server-side SDKs to facilitate decrypting of UID2 tokens to access the raw UID2.
+You can use the UID2 SDK for C# / .NET on the server side to facilitate decrypting of UID2 tokens to access the raw UID2.

 <!-- This guide includes the following information: